 In the course of the continuing digital transformation it gets more and more important to shorten cycle times for innovations and therefore to release new versions of products more often.

-Through the implementation of a Continuous Delivery Pipeline software products are released automatically after each change, that could be several times a day.
 As a prerequisite for that the development of the product has to have a high coverage of automated tests and a very robust pipeline, because not all changes can be tested manually.